 This recipe is made with the French Meringue method, some recipes, are made with the Italian Meringue method, the French meringue is easy, quick, and simple.
 With some variation in taste, add orange zest when boiling the milk, some spices like cardamom, cinnamon sticks, and even a chili powder or ginger powder for a spicy Chocolate Mousse.

 - 170 grams of high-quality unsweetened chocolate, cut into small pieces

 - 80 grams of whole milk

 - 1 egg yolk

 - Raspberry, banana, or chocolate curls, to decorate

-- Boil the milk, add to the chocolate, whisk gently.
+- Boil the milk, add to the chocolate, and whisk gently.
 Stir in the egg yolk.
 Again, whisk gently, until the egg yellow is well incorporated.

 - Decorate with raspberry, banana, chocolate shavings (curls) mint, cassonade, or Chantilly cream.
 Chill for one hour, and serve cold.

 Nota Bene: Adapted from Pierre Hermé’s desserts book: Mes Desserts Au Chocolat, French book.
 If you’re looking for an English version, the same book translated by Dorie Greenspan: Chocolate Desserts By Pierre Hermé.